emodjeska/configure-ad/README.md

 ![image](https://github.com/emodjeska/configure-ad/assets/143763072/311f28bc-9381-4d38-8907-4833d96db04d)

-Go to _Admins OU -> Right click Jane Doe -> Select Properties -> Select Member of tab -> Select Add -> -> Select Check Names -> Type the name of your domain administrators -> Select Check Names -> OK.
+Go to _Admins OU -> Right click Jane Doe -> Select Properties -> Select Member of tab -> Select Add -> -> Select Check Names -> Type the name of your Domain Administrators -> Select Check Names -> OK.

 ![image](https://github.com/emodjeska/configure-ad/assets/143763072/5589ba39-4eec-49c6-926d-d50c836c6c95)

 Now Jane is set to be an Admin account.
 We are ready to log out of DC-1 as "labuser" and log back in as "jane_admin@mydomain.com".

 We will now Join Client-1 to your domain.

-Go to your Azure Virtual Machine -> Select Networking -> Select the link next to the NIC -> Select DNS Server -> Custom -> Type in DC-1's private IP address -> Click Save - Select Restart  and Select Yes.
+Go to your Azure Virtual Machine -> Select Networking -> Select the link next to the NIC -> Select DNS Server -> Custom -> Type in DC-1's private IP address -> Click save - Select Restart  and Select Yes.
 This will join the DNS systems of both of our VMs.

 ![image](https://github.com/emodjeska/configure-ad/assets/143763072/910c3661-7d1d-467f-92fd-361421e8d959)

-Log back into Client 1 using Microsoft Remote Desktop as the original local admin -> Right click the start menu -> Select System -> Rename this PC (Advanced) -> Change -> Select Domain -> Type "mydomain.com" and select OK -> Username: mydomain.com/jane_admin -> Type in password and press OK -> Restart the computer.
+Log back into Client 1 using Microsoft Remote Desktop as the original local admin -> Right click the start menu -> Select System -> Rename this PC (Advanced) -> Change -> Select Domain -> Type "mydomain.com" -> Select OK -> Username: mydomain.com/jane_admin -> Type in password and press OK -> Restart the computer.

 ![image](https://github.com/emodjeska/configure-ad/assets/143763072/daae9b6e-f2d9-47bd-9645-68b2542eb8d7)

-We have a User all set up, so we are going to setup Remote Desktop for Non-administative users on Client 1.
+We have a User set up, so we are going to setup Remote Desktop for Non-administative users on Client 1.
 This will allow use to login to Client-1 with any user that we create.

 Log back into Client 1 -> Use mydomain.com/jane_admin -> Right-click the start menu and select System -> Select Remote Desktop -> Under User Accounts, click "Select Users that can remotely access this PC -> Select Add -> Type in the name of your domain users ->Select check names -> OK -> OK